OpenWaterFoundation/owf-app-infomapper-builder-ng/README.md

 in the Angular project, this error will display.
 An update and restart of VSCode resolved this issue, and checking the TypeScript before and after the update confirmed this.

+### Angular Material core theme ###

+When using Angular Material, a theme must be defined.
+Add the desired theme's path to its CSS file in the project's `angular.json` styles array.
+If using a pre-built theme, it will be in the `@angular/material/prebuilt-themes` folder in node_modules.